RossLote/code-challenge/README.md

 Please take as long as you wish to complete this task.
 It should take you no longer than 3-4 hours to complete but feel free to take longer if you want to add some flare.

-Fork this project on github and send us a link to the repository when you are finished.

 Please make lots of commits as you go so that we can see how the project evolves.

+### Getting started
+Fork this project on github and push all code to the forked repository

+### Tech stack
+Use which ever frameworks and libraries you like.
+This is a purely frontend project so don't worry about building a backend for it.

 ## The challenge
 Build a image slide show editor and player.